posva/pinia-colada/docs/why.md

 ## Comparison to other solutions

 - **Vue Promised**: Vue Promised is a simple and lightweight library for handling async operations in Vue.js applications that I built a while ago.
 It provides a `<Promised>` component and a `usePromise()` composable that can be used to wrap async operations and display loading, error, and success states and that's it.
+It is lightweight and monofocused.
 On the other hand, Pinia Colada is a full-fledged async state management solution that provides caching, deduplication, and other advanced features.
 - **Pinia**: If you are using Pinia for data fetching, Pinia Colada is the perfect companion to handle async state management.
-It will help you remove all of your boilerplate code and probably bring new features like caching, deduplication, and invalidation that you won't be able to live without anymore!
+It will help you remove all of your boilerplate code and  bring new helpful features like caching, deduplication, and invalidation that you won't be able to live without anymore!
 It also has official integrations like [Data Loaders](https://uvr.esm.is/data-loaders/).
-- **swrv**: provides composables to deal with data fetching and focuses more on a _stale-while-revalidate_ strategy.
+- **swrv**: swrv provides composables to deal with data fetching and focuses more on a _stale-while-revalidate_ strategy, while Pinia Colada is cache based.
 - **TanStack (Vue) Query**: Pinia Colada is similar to TanStack Query, it even adapted some of its APIs to match the ones from TanStack Query and ease migration!
-However, Pinia Colada is specifically designed to work with Vue, bringing a much more lighter library and better and official integrations (like Data Loaders). **If you have used TanStack Query before, you will feel right at home with Pinia Colada!**
+However, Pinia Colada is specifically designed to work with Vue, therefore bringing a much lighter library, better and official integrations (like Data Loaders). **If you have used TanStack Query before, you will feel right at home with Pinia Colada!**
-- **